by Chip Street and Sean Meehan

 © All Rights Reserved

 Convinced he’s a 1950’s TV superhero, Grampa drags his grandson on a cross-country road trip to confront his imaginary arch enemy… but when they accidentally thwart a series of crimes, they inadvertently become folk heroes.

 Things look pretty bleak, until Jesse stumbles across a box of Grampa’s junk and discovers that the old man used to be the star of the 1950’s television serial “Captain Liberty.”

 This revelation triggers confusion for Grampa, blurring the lines between reality and fantasy, and bringing Captain Liberty back to life.
 With Grampa suddenly determined to save the world from his imaginary arch nemesis Baron Mind, Jesse has little choice but to join him in his 1959 Cadillac “Liberty-Mobile” for a cross-country road trip to confront his enemy… in Hollywood.

-Enter Joe and Daniel, a pair of bumbling highwaymen hoping to rob their way across the country to a life of wealth and ease on the West Coast.
+Enter Joe and Daniel, a pair of bumbling highwaymen hoping to rob their way across the country to a life of wealth and ease on the West Coast, whose path unfortunately parallels Grampa and Jesse’s.
 Finding themselves constantly hindered by Captain Liberty’s accidental interventions, their plans dissolve in an ever escalating series of misadventures, and Joe is left obsessed with putting an end to Grampa.

 As stories of the thwarted crimes appear, ambitious network reporter Zach Flynn sees a golden opportunity to exploit the resurgence of Captain Liberty.
 Aided by the vast resources of his network conglomerate and its opportunistic CEO, Zach makes plans to transform the pair into folk heroes who, if handled correctly, could generate a fortune in branding and merchandising.
-Which means, of course, that the legend grows faster and bigger than anyone imagined.
+Thanks to a 24-hour news cycle and the power of the internet, the legend grows faster and bigger than anyone imagined.